 Most people don't have the patience to attempt what our recent intern, Amir Mogadam from the Universtiy of Newcastle has just finished – probably one of the most challenging jigsaws you’re ever likely to see.

-The image above is of a thumbscrew which I came across here in the Museum’s collection while looking for something far more innocuous – a
+The image above is of a thumbscrew which I came across here in the Museum’s collection while looking for something far more innocuous – a wooden mallet made from a girder of the old Sydney Stock Exchange.

 2013 is an important year for the Museum.
 Not only are we celebrating our 25th birthday, but we’re also celebrating 20 years of Student Fashion.
 The Student Fashion display has been held annually at the Powerhouse Museum since 1993.